-To learn more about Teams, see the Microsoft Teams website.
+To learn more about Teams, see the Teams Getting Started page.
 You can also download the Teams desktop or mobile app.

 - Microsoft Planner allows you to create a visual dashboard of your project components and their statuses in one convenient place.
 You can share the dashboard too.